aishidutta13/gaming-demand-dashboard/README.md

 The app uses the Steam API to show live player counts when available.
 If the live API fails or is unavailable, the app falls back to the latest historical player count.

-### Dashboard
+### Trend Board Dashboard

-The dashboard shows tracked games, top forecast, high-demand games, game rankings, demand filters, and selected game details.
+The dashboard shows tracked games, top forecast, high-demand games, game rankings, demand filters, selected game details, and operational recommendations.

 ### Game Comparison

 The comparison page allows multiple games to be compared using historical data and forecasted demand.

+### Model Evaluation

+The project includes model validation, candidate comparison, selected-model reporting, and saved training metadata.

 ### Daily Retraining Pipeline